Baron Dacre: History

-She was succeeded by her son, the 20th Baron.
+The 19th Baroness was succeeded by her son, the 20th Baron.
 He notably represented Hertfordshire in the House of Commons.
 His younger brother, the 21st Baron, was a General in the Army.
 In 1824 he assumed by Royal licence the surname of Trevor in lieu of Brand.
 He was succeeded by his eldest son, the 22nd Baron.
 He sat as Member of Parliament for Hertfordshire and also served as Lord Lieutenant of Essex.
-When he died the title passed to his younger brother, the former Speaker of the House of Commons, Henry Brand, 1st Viscount Hampden, who became the 23rd Baron Dacre as well.
+When he died, the title passed to his younger brother, the former Speaker of the House of Commons, Henry Brand, 1st Viscount Hampden, who became the 23rd Baron Dacre as well.

 The barony remained a subsidiary title of the viscountcy until the death of his great-grandson, the fourth Viscount and 26th Baron, in 1965.
-The late Viscount was succeeded in the viscountcy by his younger brother while the barony fell into abeyance between his two surviving daughters the Hon.
+The fourth Viscount was succeeded in the viscountcy by his younger brother while, the barony fell into abeyance between his two surviving daughters, the Hon.
 Rachel Leila Douglas-Home and the Hon.
 Tessa Mary Thompson.
 The abeyance was terminated in 1970 in favour of the elder daughter, the 27th holder of the title.
 She married the Hon.
-William Douglas-Home, second son of Charles Cospatrick Archibald Douglas-Home, 13th Earl of Home and younger brother of Prime Minister Sir Alec Douglas-Home.
+William Douglas-Home, second son of Charles Cospatrick Archibald Douglas-Home, 13th Earl of Home, and younger brother of Prime Minister Alec Douglas-Home.
 As of 2017 the title is held by her granddaughter, the 29th Baroness, who succeeded her father in 2014.

-As mentioned above the second creation of the barony came in 1459 in favour of Ralph Dacre, second son of the sixth Baron of the first creation, and became extinct on his death in 1461.
+As mentioned above, the second creation of the barony came in 1459 in favour of Ralph Dacre, second son of the sixth Baron of the first creation, and became extinct on his death in 1461.
 The third creation came in 1482 in favour of Humphrey Dacre, third son of the sixth Baron of the first creation.
 This title fell into abeyance on the death of the fifth Baron in 1569.
 In 1651 the title of Baron Dacre of Gilsland was recreated for Charles Howard, who was made Earl of Carlisle at the same time.
 He was the great-grandson of Elizabeth Dacre, daughter of the 4th Baron Dacre of the 1482 creation.
 For more information on this creation, see Earl of Carlisle.

-The noted historian Hugh Trevor-Roper, Baron Dacre of Glanton, was the great-great-great-grandson of Reverend the Hon.
+The noted historian Hugh Trevor-Roper, Baron Dacre of Glanton, was the great-great-great-grandson of the Rev. and Hon.
 Richard Henry Roper, second and youngest son of Anne, 16th Baroness Dacre, from her second marriage to Henry Roper, 8th Baron Teynham.
 For this reason, he chose Dacre of Glanton as the title of the life peerage which he was awarded in 1979.

-Thomas Barrett-Lennard, illegitimate son of Thomas Barrett-Lennard, 17th Baron Dacre, was created a Baronet in 1801 (see Barrett-Lennard baronets of Belhus for more information).
+Thomas Barrett-Lennard, illegitimate son of Thomas Barrett-Lennard, 17th Baron Dacre, was created a baronet in 1801 (see Barrett-Lennard baronets of Belhus for more information).